-Revenue growth & scalability in your business isn’t just something that just happens – it requires a commitment to generating revenue that starts at the top and is reinforced through your organization.
-As a company leader, a way to embrace this model for profitability is by something we call the 4 P’s.
+Revenue growth & scalability in your business isn’t just something that happens – it requires a commitment to generating revenue that starts at the top and is reinforced through your organization.
+As a company leader, a way to embrace this model for profitability is by calling the 4 Ps.
 Everyone at MyOutDesk focuses on the 4 P’s – it’s a part of our corporate culture, and it should be part of yours as well!
 We first started using it back in 2011, and not only did we double that goal using the 4 P’s, but we also ended up helping thousands of virtual assistants find jobs with growing businesses across the country!

 So what exactly are “the 4 P’s”?
 We’re talking about Prospecting, Presenting, Persistent Follow-Up, and Potential Referrals – schedule a Double My Business Strategy Session to start using a virtual assistant with them today!